Robert Chesley: Personal life

+Death and legacy

-Chesley died of AIDS in San Francisco at the age of 47.
+Chesley was diagnosed with HIV in 1988.
+On December 10, 1990, he died of AIDS-related complications at the Mt.
+Zion Hospital in San Francisco, at the age of 47.

 The Robert Chesley Award for Lesbian and Gay Playwriting, given annually by Publishing Triangle, is named in his honor.
 The Robert Chesley/Victor Bumbalo Foundation was established in 1993 to support playwrights of LGBT theatre, and has been in partnership with the Helene Wurlitzer Foundation in Taos, New Mexico, since 2009 to annually award a residency at the Foundation and a stipend to a selected playwright.